SAP-samples/ams-samples-java/spring-security-ams/README.md

 # Deployment on Kyma/Kubernetes
 The compiled base DCLs have to be uploaded to the AMS server, this part is handled by the [ams-dcl-uploader](https://github.wdf.sap.corp/CPSecurity/ams-dcl-uploader).
 The `ams-dcl-uploader` expects to locate the DCL files in a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) at path ``/dcl-files``.
-The relevant `PVC` is defined in the deployment.yml file, which can be found  [here](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L2-L12)
+The relevant `PVC` is defined in the deployment.yml file, which can be found  [here](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L2-L12).

-The application developers have complete autonomy over how the files are provided to the PVC.
+The application developers have complete autonomy over how the files are provided to the `PVC`.
 In this example, the process is performed by including DCL files in the application's docker image then using an `initContainer` to transfer them via the shell command `cp`.
 You can see this defined in these lines of the [deployment.yml](https://github.wdf.sap.corp/CPSecurity/ams-samples-java/blob/main/spring-security-ams/k8s/deployment.yml#L61-L70).

 Follow these necessary steps to setup the AMS sample application: